 Relate it back to the candidate: “You mentioned earlier that you wanted to do [X skill] in your career, this aligns well with the part of our company that does [X project/initiative].”

-It’s important to ask this so you know if the candidate is out of your salary cap — you may need to request additional budget if this person is a stand-out candidate.
+Salary expectations: Unless the candidate mentions their current salary first, there is no need to ask.
+However, you do want to ensure that the candidate is within or out of your salary cap — you may need to request additional budget if this person is a stand-out.

-First: “Moving forward, Marlie, is this role something you’d be interested in exploring further?”
+First: “Moving forward, is this role something you’d be interested in exploring further?”

 Coffee: “Great, how about we meet for coffee next [suggested day of week] and I can tell you a bit more about what we’re looking for and where the company is heading.”

-If you want to go straight to interview, go straight to interview: Interview: “Great, how about we get you in for an interview next [suggested day of the week]?.”
+If you want to go straight to interview: “Great, how about we get you in for an interview next [suggested day of the week]?.”

-Don’t forget, after your call, make sure you send a thank you message and the details of what happens next.
+Don’t forget to make sure you send a thank you message and the details of what the candidate should expect next.